On a combinatorial classification of fine compactified universal Jacobians: Introduction

 \end{theorem}

+More specifically, given any fine compactified universal Jacobian , we can decide whether it is classical or semi-classical by analysing the system of inequalities induced by its associated universal stability condition, via Proposition~\ref{phitocprop}.

-We can also ask the related question of when the set of fine classical compactified universal Jacobians is a proper subset of the set of all fine compactified universal Jacobians.
-The $n$ given above is sharp for the latter inclusion to be strict whenever $g \geq 3$.
-Indeed, by Proposition \ref{prop31}, every fine compactified universal Jacobian over $\overline{\M}_{3,1}$ is classical.
+We can also ask the related question: what are the pairs $(g,n)$ such that the set of classical fine compactified universal Jacobians is strictly included in the set of all fine compactified universal Jacobians?
+(The answer to this was already known for $g\leq1$ by work of \cite{PTgenus1} and for $n=0$ by work of \cite{pagani2023stability}).

+The $n$ given in Theorem~\ref{theoremintro} is sharp for the latter inclusion to be strict whenever $g \geq 3$.
+Indeed, by Proposition~\ref{prop31}, every fine compactified universal Jacobian over $\overline{\M}_{3,1}$ is classical.
 In Corollary~\ref{g2comparison} we show that for $g=2$ the latter inclusion is strict also when $n=4,5$.
-This, combined with Theorem~\ref{theoremintro}, completely answers the related question.}
+This, combined with Theorem~\ref{theoremintro}, completely answers the related question. }